KarthikPrabhu23/CKA-2025/README.md

 Task
 - Repair the single — node cluster damaged during machine migration.
 - First, identify the damaged cluster components and investigate the causes of their damage.
+-
-Note: The decommissioned cluster uses an external etcd server.
+**Note**: The decommissioned cluster uses an external etcd server.
 Next, repair the configuration of all damaged cluster components.

-Note: Ensure that all necessary services and components are restarted for the changes to take effect.
+**Note**: Ensure that all necessary services and components are restarted for the changes to take effect.
 Failure to do so may result in a score reduction.
 Finally, ensure the cluster is running normally.
 Ensure: Each node and all Pods are in the Ready state.

 `K get pods` (Will not work)